studlinnth6233/13-map-reduce-collect/README.md

 * _Map_ - transform the data in parallel
 * _Reduce_ - retrieve all interim results and aggregate them

-If you're looking for examples of _Map-Reduce_, the first hit will most likely be the word-count problem.
+If you're looking for examples of _Map-Reduce_, the first hit will most likely be the word count problem.
 It's relatively simple to implement as there's not much transformation required and it demonstrates the concept very well.

 We want to analyze which words are the most common in the given tweets.